 Let’s see those pics.

-Share the best of your Lexington fall experience on social media with #ShareTheLEX.
+Share the best of your Lexington experience on social media with #ShareTheLEX.